Integral filtered Sen theory and applications: Filtered Sen theory

 \subsection{Relation with Breuil's $N$-operator}

-In this subsection, we discuss the relation between the shifted (negative) Sen operator in Thm. \ref{thm: rational sen shift} and the $N$-operator on Breuil's $S_\ko$-module (Def. \ref{def: breuil mod}).
-These discussions will not be further used in this paper, but we would like to point out that it serves as a strong motivation (and psychological inspiration) in our initial construction of Thm. \ref{thm: rational sen shift}, cf. Rem \ref{rem: nnabla and N}.
+In this subsection, we discuss the relation between the shifted (negative) Sen operator in Thm. \ref{thm: rational sen shift} and the $N$-operator on Breuil's $S_\ko$-module (Definition \ref{def: breuil mod}).
+These discussions will not be further used in this paper, but we would like to point out that it serves as a strong motivation (and psychological inspiration) in our initial construction of Thm. \ref{thm: rational sen shift}, cf. Remark \ref{rem: nnabla and N}.

 Recall $N$ on $\cd$ satisfies Griffiths transversality $N(\fil^n \cd) \subset \fil^{n-1}\cd$.
 This induces an operator on graded:

 Recall Lem. \ref{lem: compa of graded} implies that

 Thus we have an operator